Chart Color Schemes

 Educational outcomes in Killarney Vale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.0%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 44.6% of residents aged 15+ holding such qualifications – advanced diplomas at 10.5% and certificates at 34.1%.
+The area's university qualification rate is 15%, significantly lower than Greater Sydney's average of 38%.
+Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 44.6% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (34.1%).
+Educational participation is high at 30.5%, with 11.6% in primary education, 8.1% in secondary education, and 2.9% pursuing tertiary education.

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.1% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education